 by CRISTINA CELESTINO

-Physalis flowers are known for their lantern shape: an organic architecture, a light envelope, something as beautiful as it is fragile.
-Delicate Pulegoso glass is used to represent the gossamer leaves which cover the fruit.
-The tiny bubbles captured within the glass sparkle when lit and give an ethereal ambiance.
-Imperceptible, delicate and shimmering.
+Physalis stands out for its characteristic lantern shape.
+Like its short-lived and organic gooseberry inspiration, delicate pulegoso glass is used to represent the gossamer carapace.
+The tiny bubbles captured within the glass sparkle when lit and give an ethereal ambience: imperceptible, delicate and shimmering.

 W 750 x H 860 x D 250 mm